From a translation booth in Las Vegas to a regulated-finance design system

 ACY Securities →

 The parent case study: design-system architecture across the full ecosystem.
 150+ components, 5 platforms, 8+ regulatory updates absorbed without structural rework.
-This is the overview everything else branches from.
+The overview everything else branches from.

 Finlogix →